BenediktAlkin/SongTaggerForSpotify/README.md

 ## Setup instructions
 Download either the installer (SongTaggerForSpotify-Installer.msi) or the portable version (SongTaggerForSpotify-Portable.zip) from [latest release](https://github.com/BenediktAlkin/SongTaggerForSpotify/releases).
 * Installer: allow unknown publisher --> click through the setup program --> run "Song Tagger for Spotify" from your desktop or start menu
-* Portable: extract the zip folder --> run SongTaggerForSpotify.exe
+* Portable: extract the zip folder --> run SpotifySongTagger.exe

 If you don't have a .NET 5 runtime installed you will be asked to install it.
 You can download it [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) (under "Run desktop apps" select "Download x64").

 ## What is song tagging?
 Attaching a tag to a song allows you more flexibility when managing songs you like.
 A tag can be anything you'd like it to be: music genres, language of the lyrics, the event/movie where you discovered a song or how much you like a song.
-For example my music library looks like [this](https://raw.githubusercontent.com/BenediktAlkin/SongTaggerForSpotify/main/QuotaExtensionApplication/SongTagger.png).
+For example my music library looks like [this](https://raw.githubusercontent.com/BenediktAlkin/SongTaggerForSpotify/main/Examples/QuotaExtensionApplication/SongTagger.png).

 ## What is the benefit?
 Adding tags to songs allows you to organize your library better.
 With Song Tagger for Spotify you can create "Playlist Generators" which lets you to combine songs/playlists from your library and modify them based on tags or other metadata (e.g. release date, artist) as you like.